MichaelAllen/Rock-Code-Snippets/Rock/README.md

     - **utility** - Make a task easier
 - **topic/??** - What are some topics that the snippet relates to?
 Primarily to help with searching.

-If you want to browse by tags, you can visit the [[Tags|Tag Index]].
+If you want to browse by tags, you can visit the [[Tags]] page.
 You can also use tags in the search box above.

 ## Disclaimer

 Never run code you found online, unless you read it and understand what it is doing.
 That is a great way to have a bad day.

 This site is auto synced from [Obsidian](https://obsidian.md) on my computer to [Github](https://github.com/MichaelAllen/Rock-Code-Snippets).
 It is then automatically compiled into a website using [MkDocs](https://www.mkdocs.org).